TallKite/linnstrument-firmware/README.md

 The 9 scales in Global Settings columns 2-4 are now microtonal and change for each edo.
 You can still select a scale using columns 2-4, but you can no longer edit a scale there, because for larger edos there are too many notes to fit into the 3x4 box.
 As a result, when microLinn is on, the VIEW MAIN and VIEW ACCENT buttons do not work, and the SCALE SELECT button is always on.
 To edit a scale and its colors, instead go to the main microLinn menu and go to the note lights screen.
 Shortcut: you can long-press the scale's pad in cols 2-4 in the Global Settings screen to go directly to that scale.

-*Details: The note lights screen has 7 scale buttons plus the rainbow editor, the dots selector and the yellow rainbow-enabler button.
+*Details: The note lights screen has 7 scale buttons plus the rainbow editor, the fretboard selector and the yellow rainbow-enabler button.
 Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in cols 2-4 in the Global Settings screen.
 Tap any of these 9 buttons to select it.
 Tap any already-selected button to backtrack to the previous button.
 There are 7 rows of colored lights on the screen, which top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
 The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
 The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
-Tapping the dots selector makes the dots appear in blue mid-screen.
+Tapping the fretboard selector makes the dots appear in blue mid-screen.
 Tapping the dots lets you toggle them on or off.
 To change the color of the dots, after editing go to Per-Split Settings and in column 11 change the main color.
-Long-press the scale buttons or the rainbow editor button or the dots selector button to reset the note lights to the default.
+Long-press the scale buttons or the rainbow editor button or the fretboard selector button to reset the note lights to the default.
 Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.*

 The 3 custom light patterns are totally separate from all this and are still available for use!
-This web browser lets you easily edit them: https://forrcaho.github.io/linnstrument_colorizer/

 Default scales: of the 8 scales, the 1st and 2nd scales are 5-limit major and 5-limit minor.
 Scales 3-6 are blank but for the tonic, so that you can create your own scales on the note lights screen.
 (For the smaller, weirder edos, scales 1-2 are also blank.)
 The 7th scale is a partial rainbow, and the 8th scale is always the full rainbow.